 The Touro University California College of Osteopathic Medicine considers applications from graduates of foreign institutions.
 The College does not, however, evaluate foreign transcripts.
-Transcripts and coursework from foreign institutions must be evaluated by a recognized evaluation agency.
+Transcripts and coursework from foreign institutions must be evaluated by World Education Services (WES).
 Evaluations must be sent directly to AACOMAS and must indicate that the foreign degree can be considered equivalent to a Bachelor's degree from a regionally accredited US institution.

 Advanced Placement (AP) Credit

 Touro University - California accepts advanced placement credit as long as such credit appears on the undergraduate transcript and indicates either specific subject credit (e.g. General Chemistry - 4 units) or specific course credit (e.g. Chem 101 - 4 units).
 General advanced placement credit without such specifications is not accepted.